Setono/tag-bag/README.md

 To make it easier to create these tags, you can use the [gtag extension for the tag bag](https://github.com/Setono/tag-bag-gtag).

 ## Renderers
-The base library contains three renderers that corresponds to the base tags.
+The base library contains two renderers.
 A renderer implements the `RendererInterface`.

 Just as with the tags there are also renderers in the sub packages.